Cart 0

 ▫ SER (State Emergency Relief) ▫ WIC (Women, Infants & Children)

-*Examples of income documentation must represent at least 30 days’ worth of income and might include: paystub(s), benefit award letter, participation letter, bank statement showing direct deposit or W2/tax return for the most recent year available.
+*Examples of income documentation must represent at least 30 days’ worth of income and might include: paystub(s), benefit award letter, participation letter, bank statement showing direct deposit or W2/tax return for the most recent year available. *Income guidelines may vary based on funder requirements.

 If any adult in the household has no income, or if their income is not documented in an easily transmitted format, an Income Statement will be required.
 Income Statements are automatically created when you use the online enrollment and ‘No Income’ is indicated.
 A sample is available by clicking on the link below if you are not completing the online enrollment.